 I am a big fan of the Barefoot Investor, this entertaining and helpful book gives simple step by step instructions that any Aussie can follow to become financially secure.
 His advice is sound and will help you to protect yourself and your family.

-I've always hated thinking about money, almost as much as taxes.
+I’ve always been a good saver.
 I was content with less and avoided debt like the plague, I've never owned a credit card.
 Yet, I thoroughly enjoyed reading and applying the Barefoot strategy because it helped me put our finances on autopilot.

 I describe travel as one of the greatest privileges and educators, I hope to continue traveling and learning from different cultures and history for as long as my legs will carry me.
 Still, after a three month trip through India and Nepal and another five months in the Philippines I find myself missing home.